BeScala/bescala-hakking/README.md

 - A shape    - Square, Rectangle, Circle, Triangle and Ellipse
 - A color    - Red, Orange, Yellow, Green, Blue, White and Black
 - A material - Glass, Wood, Metal, Paper, Plastic and Ceramic
 - An area    - area is expressed on cm2.
-It can goes from from 1cm2 up to 100cm2
+It can go from from 1cm2 up to 100cm2

 Suppliers can respond with offers.
 Each offer has one or more (generally a couple of thousands) quotes for geometric objects.
 A quote consist of a GeometricObject and a price (in euro).